-- 5.1 The Fire Authority bases its local pay and grading structure on a combination of nationally agreed conditions of service and locally negotiated agreements for the categories of employee outlined in Section 4 (see appendices). - 5.2 The appropriate level of remuneration for Chief Officers is facilitated at local level by way of triennial pay reviews undertaken by independent Pay
+5.1 The Fire Authority bases its local pay and grading structure on a combination of nationally agreed conditions of service and locally negotiated agreements for the categories of employee outlined in Section 4 (see appendices).

-- and Reward Analysts.
-These benchmark existing salary levels against relevant comparators in other fire and rescue services, and the wider market conditions relevant to each job size to provide clear and transparent justification for salary levels.
-See Appendix 1. - 5.3 The Fire Authority will determine whether or not to implement any recommendations of the triennial pay review. - 5.4 The appropriate level of remuneration for non-Chief Officers conditioned to the Grey Book is facilitated Nationally by way of Negotiated Pay Scales.
-See Appendices 2, 3 and 4. - 5.5 In determining its grading structure and setting remuneration levels for Green Book employees, the Service applies a job evaluation methodology and currently uses the Greater London Provincial Council (GLPC) Scheme for evaluating all Green Book roles up to and including Grade 15.
-This is a recognised scheme within local government and was developed in conjunction with Trade Unions.
-Roles weighted above Grade 15 are subject to independent job evaluation by external consultants taking cognisance of wider market forces.
-See Appendix 5. - 5.6 There are 8 Senior Officer posts with a total remuneration package (including pension contributions) of more than £100,000.
+- 5.2 The appropriate level of remuneration for Chief Officers is facilitated at local level by way of triennial pay reviews undertaken by independent Pay and Reward Analysts.
+These benchmark existing salary levels against relevant comparators in other fire and rescue services, and the wider market conditions relevant to each job size to provide clear and transparent justification for salary levels. - 5.3 The Fire Authority will determine whether or not to implement any recommendations of the triennial pay review. - 5.4 The appropriate level of remuneration for non-Chief Officers conditioned to the Grey Book is facilitated Nationally by way of Negotiated Pay Scales.
+See Appendices 2, 3 and 4. - 5.5 In determining its grading structure and setting remuneration levels for Green Book employees, the Service applies a job evaluation methodology and currently uses the National Joint Council Scheme for evaluating all Green Book roles up to the role of Corporate Head.
+This is a recognised scheme within local government and was developed in conjunction with recognised Trade Unions.
+Roles weighted at Corporate Head and above are subject to independent job evaluation by external consultants taking cognisance of wider market forces.
+See Appendix 5. - 5.6 The Support Staff Pay and Grading Structure for 2023/24 recognises the Authority's commitment to paying at least the Living Wage Foundation's Real Living Wage.
+This aligns with Welsh Government expectations and demonstrates the Authority's on-going regard to offering attractive terms and conditions to all employees, and in particular its lowest paid employees. - 5.7 There are 9 Senior Officer posts with a total remuneration package (including pension contributions) of more than £100,000.